Mastering the Art of Soju: A Foreigner’s Guide to Korean Drinking Etiquette (2026)

 If you have ever been invited to a "Hoesik" (company dinner) or a casual night out with Korean friends, you have probably noticed that the drinking culture here is much more than just consuming alcohol.
 It is a ritual.
 From the specific way you hold your glass to the sequence of pouring, Korean drinking etiquette is deeply rooted in respect and communal bonding.

 In 2026, while the younger generation is becoming more relaxed, these traditional customs remain the cornerstone of Korean social life.
-If you want to impress your Korean colleagues or friends and show that you understand their culture, this guide is your key to mastering the "Sool-Jari" (drinking spot).
+As someone who employs a small team here in Korea, I can tell you that the 'Sool-Jari' (drinking spot) is often where the real communication happens, away from the rigid stress of the office.
+If you want to impress your Korean colleagues and show you truly understand the "heart" of their culture, this guide is your key.

 1. Why Do They Turn Away?
 (The "Jae-su" Culture)